Jalkhov/docs-progress/README.md

 ### Using the optional input

-This is how to use the optional input.
+This is how to use the optional inputs.

 ```yaml
 with: